m-yac/agda-knots/README.md

 ## TODO

-- Remaining R0 moves in `Isotopy.agda`
+- Rework to remove inconvenient induction in `Isotopy.agda`
 - Documentation, explanation, references throughout
 - Proof that tb, etc. are actually invariant!
 - Some of the Legendrian Knot Atlas as examples